-Susan told the others, “Daphne insisted I buy half a dozen green tea assortments yesterday.
+Susan, “Daphne insisted I buy half a dozen green tea assortments yesterday.
 She said we would need lots of green tea.
 I just put it in the basket and didn’t bother to ask.”

 Kara, “Janah drinks it by the gallon.”